Strategic Stoicism

 “You may fetter my leg, but not even Zeus can fetter my will.”—Epictetus, Discourses 1.1.23

 Marcus Aurelius, Roman emperor, focused on duty, endurance, and loving your fate (or at least accepting it), whatever that may happen to be.
 He blended theory and practice expertly in Stoic fashion to rule justly.
+His concern was that of a just ruler with a blend of practicality and theory.

 “You have power over your mind—not outside events.
 Realize this, and you will find strength.”—Marcus Aurelius, Meditations 12.36